antonmakasin/oblako/README.md

 ## Start

+- Public domain folder mast be setted as "public".
+For example: domain.com/public
 - Make all actions with User, that run web server.
 It doesn't have to be a root
 - Copy "run_start.sh" to the project root
 - If PHP installed as main, change all "/opt/php80/bin/php" to "php"